Katherine Bergeron

-Katherine Bergeron (born 1958) is an American academic administrator who serves as the 11th President of Connecticut College in New London, Connecticut.
-Selected by the College's Board of Trustees in August 2013, she took office on January 1, 2014.
+Katherine Bergeron (born 1958) is an American musicologist and academic administrator.
+She was the 11th President of Connecticut College in New London, Connecticut from January 1, 2014 to June 30, 2023, when she resigned after complaints about "administrative overreach, micromanagement and lack of transparency".

 Early life and education

-Bergeron was born in New London, Connecticut in 1958.
+Bergeron was born in New London, Connecticut, in 1958.
 She earned a bachelor of arts degree in music from Wesleyan University and master and doctoral degrees in music from Cornell University.

 Career

-As a musician and a historian, Bergeron's scholarship has focused on French music and culture of the late 19th and early 20th centuries.
-She is a two-time recipient of the American Society of Composers, Authors, and Publisher' Deems-Taylor Award for her books Decadent Enchantments (University of California Press, 1998) and Voice Lessons (Oxford University Press, 2010).
-Voice Lessons also received the Otto Kinkeldey Award from the American Musicological Society.
+Bergeron's scholarship has focused on French music and culture of the late 19th and early 20th centuries.
 Bergeron has held professorships at the University of North Carolina at Chapel Hill, Tufts University, University of California at Berkeley, and at Brown University, where she also served as dean of the college from 2006 to 2013.